How to Make Park Access (and Camping Reservations) More Fair

 The campsite booking problem is most significant in public parks

 Admittedly, there are many places you can camp.
 There are private campgrounds booked through KOA, Goodsam, Thousand Trails and Campspot.
-You can book a campsite directly from a landowner on Campertunity and Tentrr.
+You can book a campsite directly from a landowner on Tentrr.
 There are also regional campgrounds, municipal campgrounds, and boondocking options.

 While some options get booked quickly, the common campsite booking problem centers around state, provincial, and national parks.
 This extreme demand happens for a few reasons.
 Many of these parks are in idyllic areas that are protected and government-managed.
 Some of these parks are in easy-to-access locations.
 Additionally, most people are better aware of these public parks than some of their privately-held counterparts.
 (I often hear from owners of private campgrounds who would kill for the demand that burdens public parks.)